 IV.
 Bilingual assistance for secondary age children could lower the dropout rate.
 Concern for the dropout rate is a component of national urban planning together with education.
 Lessening gaps in achievement between the various ethnic groups and socioeconomic levels seems to be a universal goal for all school districts.

 V. Immersion (English only) does not provide comprehensible language.
 Comprehensible input lowers the affective filter.
 Success in one’s first language is the best predictor of success in the second language.
 Once you can read, you can read, according to Dr. Stephen Krashen.
-This is transfer of literacy.
+This is the transfer of literacy.
 Go to this article by James Crawford, “Does Bilingual Education Really Work?” http://www.rethinkingschools.org/special_reports/bilingual/biside.shtml

 The Tennessee Academic Vocabulary Project by Connie Mayo and Deborah Boyd http://tinyurl.com/pjfd4ra, is based on the research of Robert Marzano and Debra Pickering, the recognized leaders in vocabulary instruction.
 Marzano and Pickering wrote a book with even more vocabulary terms that has over 7900 words.

 VII.
 Let’s group vocabulary according to essential as well as unit, chapter, and section.
 Testing students over essential vocabulary in their native language in past grades would be an important way of assessing their education in their homeland.
 The LUCHA program at the University of Texas at Austin examines the transcripts of Mexican students, and it offers Spanish courses on-line to help with the transition from Spanish-only to fully bilingual.http://www.utexas.edu/ce/k16/lucha/overview/?page=overview Furthermore, if a student arrived in this country after the start of the school year, missed essential vocabulary for this year’s subjects could be given to the student.